tensorlayer/TensorLayer/docs/user/tutorial.rst

 for every pair ``(L1, L2+1)`` (prefixed by a GO symbol) of lengths of an English and French sentence.

-For find the closest bucket for each pair, then we could just pad every sentence with a special PAD symbol in the end if the bucket is bigger than the sentence
+To minimize the number of buckets and find the closest bucket for each pair, then we could just pad every sentence with a special PAD symbol in the end if the bucket is bigger than the sentence

 We use a number of buckets and pad to the closest one for efficiency.
-In this example, we used 4 buckets.
+In this example, we used 4 buckets as follow.

 .. code-block:: python